 Term Description Promoter Independent The non-executive, independent Director(s) on our Board appointed as per Section 2(47) Director(s) and Section 149(6) of the Companies Act, 2013 and the Listing Regulations.
 For details of our Independent Directors, see "Our Management" on page 157 Key Managerial Key managerial personnel of our Company in terms of the SEBI ICDR Regulations and Personnel / KMP the Companies Act, 2013 as applicable.
-For details see "Our Management" on page 157 Materiality Policy The materiality policy adopted by our Board pursuant to a resolution of our Board dated December 28, 2023, for identification of the material: (a) outstanding litigation proceedings; (b) group companies; and (c) material creditors, pursuant to the requirements of the SERI (CDP Reculations and for the material creditors). of the SEBI ICDR Regulations and for the purposes of disclosure in the Draft Red Herring Prospectus, the Red Herring Prospectus and the Prospectus.
-Memorandum of The memorandum of association of our Company, as amended Association / The memorandum of association of our Company, as amended Memorandum/ MoA The nomination and remuneration committee of our Board constituted in accordance with Remuneration section 178 of the Companies Act, 2013 as described in the chapter titled "Our Management" beginning on page 157 Committee Non - Executive A Director, not being an Executive Director.
-For further details of the Non- Executive Director, see " Our Management " on page 157 Director(s) Promoter(s) The promoters of our Company namely, R Rajasekaran, Rajadharshini Rajasekaran and Indrayani Biotech Limited Promoter Group Such persons and entities constituting the promoter group of our Company, pursuant to Regulation 2(1)(pp) of the SEBI ICDR Regulations and as disclosed in " Our Promoters and Promoter Group " on page 171 Registered Office 2/52-3, Pillaiyarnatham, Pithalaipatty Post, Dindigul, Tamil Nadu - 624002 Registrar of Registrar of Companies, Tamil Nadu at Coimbatore, India.
+For details see "Our Management" on page 157 Materiality Policy The materiality policy adopted by our Board pursuant to a resolution of our Board dated December 28, 2023, for identification of the material: (a) outstanding litigation proceedings; (b) group companies; and (c) material creditors, pursuant to the requirements of the SEBI ICDR Regulations and for the purposes of disclosure in the Draft Red Herring Prospectus, the Red Herring Prospectus and the Prospectus.
+The memorandum of association of our Company, as amended Association / Memorandum/ MoA The nomination and remuneration committee of our Board constituted in accordance with Remuneration Committee / NRC section 178 of the Companies Act, 2013 as described in the chapter titled "Our Committee / NKC Committee Management" beginning on page 157 Non - Executive A Director, not being an Executive Director.
+For further details of the Non- Executive Non - Executive Director, see "Our Management" on page 157 Director(s) Promoter(s) The promoters of our Company namely, R Rajasekaran, Rajadharshini Rajasekaran and Indrayani Biotech Limited Promoter Group Such persons and entities constituting the promoter group of our Company, pursuant to Regulation 2(1)(pp) of the SEBI ICDR Regulations and as disclosed in " Our Promoters and Promoter Group " on page 171 Registered Office 2/52-3, Pillaiyarnatham, Pithalaipatty Post, Dindigul, Tamil Nadu - 624002 Registrar of Registrar of Companies, Tamil Nadu at Coimbatore, India.
 For further information, see Companies / RoC "General Information" on page 59 The restated financial statements of our Company, comprising of restated statement of assets and liabilities as at December 23, 2023, March 31, 2023, March 31, 2022 and Financial Information March 31, 2021, the restated statement of profit and loss (including other comprehensive income), the restated statement of cash flows and restated statement of changes in equity for the period ended December 23, 2023 and each of the financial year ended March 31, 2023, March 31, 2022 and March 31, 2021 and the Significant Accounting Policies and explanatory notes to the restated financial statements of the Company and included in "Financial Information" on page 178 Shareholders The holders of the Equity Shares from time to time Stakeholders The Stakeholders Relationship Committee of our Board of Directors constituted in Relationship accordance with Section 178 of the Companies Act, 2013.
-For details refer section titled Committee "Our Management" on page 157 commutee Sur management on page 157
+For details refer section titled Committee "Our Management" on page 157